shangyuj/101B/index.md

 # English 101B

 ## 1/25

 ### Evaluating the Credibility of Sources

 #### 1. Compare the following two sources.
 Which do you think is a more reliable source?
 Why?
 **American Academy of Pediatrics** [(Link)](https://www.aap.org/) vs. **American College of Pediatricians** [(Link)](https://acpeds.org/)
 - Compare their names, the design of their websites, the content on their websites.
 - Do a search of them.
 Compare the results of the searches.

 #### 2. In groups, find at least **two sources** that you could use for a paper on the following topic:
 - The effects of veganism on the environment
 1. Two minutes to find sources.
 2. Three minutes to discuss and evaluate the sources as a group.
 (Don't forget to do external searches.)
 3. Report to the class your evaluation of the sources: How did you evaluate them?
 Are they reliable?
 Why?

+### Selecting and Evaluating Articles for Summary-Response Essay

+#### 1. Understanding the Criteria
+- Your chosen article should be:
+  - **Engaging:** It should capture your interest.
+  - **Thought-Provoking:** It should present ideas or *arguments* that stimulate your thinking.
+  - **Clear:** The main points and arguments should be understandable.
+  - **Appropriate Length:** It should be long enough to provide substantial content for summarizing and responding, but not overly lengthy.

+#### 2. Brief Recap of Your Interests
+- Form small groups and briefly discuss your interests.
+Think about topics that you find compelling – these can range from technology and culture to sports and entertainment.
+This is your chance to explore an area you're genuinely curious about.

+#### 3. Research Phase
+- Using either a computer or tablet, search for articles that align with your interests.
+You can use a variety of sources, including online magazines, newspapers, blogs, or academic journals.
+- As you search, skim through the articles to see if they meet the criteria and spark your interest.
+Aim to find at least 2-3 potential articles.

+#### 4. Evaluation Worksheet
+- Once you have your articles, use the provided worksheet to evaluate them.
+This worksheet will ask you questions about each article's relevance to your interests, the clarity of its main points, and its potential for a rich response.

+#### 5. Group Discussion (10 minutes)
+- Reconvene with your group and discuss your selected articles.
+Share your thoughts and get feedback.
+Sometimes, a good discussion can help clarify which article is the best choice for you.

+#### 6. Final Selection (5 minutes)
+- After the group discussion, make your final decision on which article you'll use for the essay.
+- Write a short paragraph explaining why you chose this article.
+Consider aspects like how the topic interests you, what you find thought-provoking about it, and how you might respond to it in your essay.

 ## 1/23
 ### Intro to Reflection 1: Your Academic Writing So Far (due 1/28)